StrangeBeeCorp/docs/docs/thehive/configuration/connectors.md

 # TheHive Connectors

-TheHive comes with built-in connectors to seamlessly integrate with Cortex and MISP.
+TheHive comes with built-in connectors to seamlessly integrate with Cortex and the Malware Information Sharing Platform (MISP).

 !!! info "Cortex support"
     <!-- md:version 5.5 --> Cortex 3.1.5 and earlier are no longer supported since version 5.5.